samvera-labs/hyku_knapsack/README.md

 ### 🚀 Getting Started with Stack Car

 Hyku Knapsack uses [Stack Car](https://github.com/samvera-labs/stack_car) to manage Docker-based development.
-However please see [Hyku's Getting Started](https://github.com/samvera/hyku/blob/main/docs/getting-started.md) docs for other spin up options.
+For alternative setup options, refer to [Hyku's Getting Started](https://github.com/samvera/hyku/blob/main/docs/getting-started.md).

 > **Important:** All commands below should be run from the **root of your Knapsack project**, **not** from within the `hyrax-webapp` submodule.